The-AI-Alliance/.github/profile/README.md

 # Open Models and Tooling for New Domains and Modalities

-The AI Alliance is building new models for new domains and modalities at the interface of research and egnieering.
+The AI Alliance is building new models for many domains and modalities at the intersection of research and engineering.
 Our projects include models for industrial AI, molecular discovery, geospatial, and time series applications.

 <div class="table-wrapper">
   <table>